 Cperm Claim Dossier

-Understanding the Cperm Claim
+Understanding the Cperm Claim in Internet History

 Infrastructure did not become the Internet until someone modeled the world it was meant to contain.